ddwalk77/FDIP/README.md

 and LEVEL CATEGORY were highest at one, this is not too insightful.
 There is also a correlation between ZIP CODE and BOROUGH DESC which is a given.
-There are also some other minor correlations between UNITS ONSCENE and TOTAL INCIDENT DURATION which is further demonstrated in pair plots, scatter plots, and crosstabs.
+There are also some other minor correlations between UNITS ONSCENE and TOTAL INCIDENT DURATION, which is further demonstrated in pair plots, scatter plots, and crosstabs.
 LEVEL CATEGORY and TOTAL INCIDENT DURATION also show a minor correlation.
 Since the LEVEL CATEGORY for level one was 99.35%, this is not too insightful either.